How to make a simple gallery with CSS and 6 lines of JavaScript?

 </div>

-If you have read some of the previous posts on how to create a gallery, you will notice that the HTML structure has not changed at all except for the incorporation of the onclick attribute that invokes the JavaScript function that we will see below.
+If you have read some of the previous posts on how to create a gallery, you will notice that the HTML structure has not changed at all except for the addition of the onclick attribute that invokes the JavaScript function we will see below.

-As mentioned in the title and introduction of this entry: with only 6 lines we can create the effect that when selecting an image it "opens" or, in other words, it occupies the center of the screen in a larger area. proportion; Essentially the JavaScript adds and removes a class called select which centers the image in the middle of the screen:
+As mentioned in the title and introduction of this post: with only 6 lines we can create the effect where, upon selecting an image, it "opens" or, in other words, occupies the center of the screen in a larger proportion; essentially, the JavaScript adds and removes a class called select which centers the image in the middle of the screen:

 function galery(e){